 Tummy Tuck Procedure

-Your surgery is performed on an outpatient basis under general anesthesia and generally takes 2 to 3 hours.
-While all tummy tuck surgery requires an incision, the length of the incision is variable and will depend on the amount of skin that is to be removed.
-In general, the incisions from the procedure hide well within swimsuit lines, though in many instances an additional incision made around the navel will allow your surgeon to reposition the navel to achieve a more youthful, aesthetically optimal result while excising more redundant skin.
+Surgery is on an outpatient basis under general anesthesia and generally takes 2 to 3 hours.
+While all tummy tuck surgery require an incision, the length of the incision is variable.
+This depends on the amount of skin that we will need to remove.
+In general, the incisions from the procedure hide well within swimsuit lines.
+In many instances an additional incision made around the navel will allow your surgeon to reposition the navel to achieve a more youthful, aesthetically optimal result while excising more redundant skin.

 Complications following tummy tuck surgery are exceedingly rare, but your Elite plastic surgeon will inform you of these risks at the time of your preoperative consultation.
 Your result should be very long lasting, barring any dramatic fluctuations in weight.

-A tummy tuck with one of our board-certified Elite plastic surgeons can be the procedure to give you the sleeker, tighter midsection you’re looking for.
-If you’d like to learn more, please contact our office to schedule a consultation.
+A tummy tuck can be the procedure to give you the sleeker, tighter midsection you’re looking for.
+If you’d like to learn more, please contact our office.
+Call (616) 459-1907 to schedule a consultation.